Jupemon/video-requester/README.md

     - **VideoRequests Folder** = Renders the created videorequests and all the info about them

-## Future plans
+## Current status

-I am currently adding Redux for state management
+I am building the Youtube API integration